16 Food Allergy Apps to Help You Avoid Allergic Reactions

 Over 850,000 U.S. restaurants are listed and rated in the app, including Allergy Eats picks for the most allergy-friendly restaurant chains.

 This free app tracks 33 common allergens found in restaurant meals, including milk, egg, shellfish and peanuts, and also advises allergy-friendly dining options.
-If you have particular dietary restrictions (for example, keto, vegan or kosher), DineSafe will track down a restaurant catering to your preferences.
+If you have particular dietary restrictions (for example, keto, vegan or kosher), DineSafe will locate a restaurant catering to your preferences.

 Restaurants can also submit menus to be uploaded to the app database.
 This makes it handy for diners who want to check restaurant menus before they venture out.